 Hartford Award for Research and Practice

-We have two calls: the SON-HARP and the Interprofessional HARP (IP-HARP).
+We have two faculty calls: the School of Nursing-HARP (SON-HARP) and the Interprofessional HARP (IP-HARP).
 All applicants must have a clinical or research doctorate, but the SON–HARP is for SON faculty only.
-The IP-HARP is available to all OHSU faculty including those with full-time appointments at the Schools of Nursing, Dentistry, Public Health, and Medicine, and the College of Pharmacy.
+The IP-HARP is available to all OHSU faculty including those with appointments at the Schools of Nursing, Dentistry, Public Health, and Medicine, and the College of Pharmacy.
 For the IP-HARP, if the proposed Principal Investigator holds a primary appointment outside of the SON, there must be a Co-Investigator from the SON.
 An interprofessional research team is a requirement of this award.

-We have funded ten studies over the past five years on wide-ranging topics including symptombiology in heart failure, fall prevention, oral health clinical training, and dyadic research with multi-generational family members.
-Since 2014 we have awarded $223,418.
+We have funded twelve studies over the past six years on wide-ranging topics including symptombiology in heart failure, fall prevention, oral health clinical training, and dyadic research with multi-generational family members.
+Since 2014, we have awarded $348,408.

 The Hartford Center for Gerontological Nursing Excellence - Price Quasi Endowment was entrusted to the Hartford Center at OHSU by the OHSU Foundation in 2013.
 At the time, the Principal Gifts Office at our Foundation, explained the Foundation's Board of Trustees awarded the entire Frances Price endowment to the Hartford Center "based upon our superb history of quality gerontological nursing students and talented faculty, combined with the national profile of the HCGE and the longtime generous support from The John A. Hartford Foundation."

 OHSU Aging Research

 Department of Medical Informatics and Clinical Epidemiology (DMICE)